Mugeshgithub/n8n-local-setup/README.md

    - Check that the database path is correct
    - Verify the N8N_USER_FOLDER is set properly

+5. **Activation key issues**
+   - Check your email (including spam folder) for the activation key
+   - The activation key is sent to the email you used during setup
+   - If you don't receive it, check your email settings or try a different email
+   - You can also try restarting n8n and going through setup again

 ### Reset Everything

 If you want to start fresh: